St Oswald's Church, Ashbourne: Background

-The church is named after Oswald of Northumbria.
+The church dates from c.
+1220 and is named after Oswald of Northumbria.
 A brass plaque in the chapel on the south side of the church commemorates its dedication on 24 April 1241 by Hugh de Pateshull, Bishop of Coventry and Lichfield.
+The church is a Grade I listed building.

-Architecturally, it dominates the small town with its 212-foot spire which was referred to by George Eliot as the "finest single spire in England".
-It is said to have been started in 1240 by Bishop Hugh de Pateshull.
-Construction probably lasted until the early 14th century.
+Architecturally, it dominates the small town with its 212 ft spire which was referred to by George Eliot as the "finest single spire in England".
+It is said to have been started in 1240 Construction probably lasted until the early 14th century.
 It replaced an earlier Saxon church, and possibly a second Norman one.
 (A Norman crypt was discovered during excavations in 1913.)

 From 1837 to 1840, it was restored by Lewis Nockalls Cottingham, and then in the 1870s by George Gilbert Scott, who added the battlements to the chancel.

 Until Ashbourne Hall was partially demolished, it and St Oswald's were the town's major monuments, standing at either end of the main street.
 The entrance to the hall's grounds continued the main street through high gates.
 What remains of the hall houses a retail unit and some unrelated offices.
 As they were before the 18th century when the Boothby's rebuilt and refurbished their home, St Oswald's and its tower are once again the major landmark, and the church is the town's main attraction.
-The church is a Grade I listed building.